yongchunli-13/Sparse-PCA/README.md

 Lastly, we compare the proposed SDP relaxations with SDP relaxation (17) whose implementation is also available in the "sdp_rels.py" file.

 ## Datasets
-The UCI datasets used for the numerical study are available at https://github.com/maryami66/uci_dataset/tree/main, https://github.com/treforevans/uci_datasets, where the dimension spans from 13 to 128.\
+The ten UCI datasets used for the numerical study are available at https://github.com/maryami66/uci_dataset/tree/main, https://github.com/treforevans/uci_datasets, where the dimension spans from 13 to 128.\
-The other datasets used for the numerical study are contained in the "datasets" directory
+The matrices $A$ generated from UCI datasets are contained in the "datasets" directory.
+The other datasets used for the numerical study are also contained in the "datasets" directory.

+## Reproduce numerical results

 # Thank you